Rudolf von Scheliha: Resistance

 In November 1939 after Sonderaktion Krakau, the arrest of 184 Polish academic staff, a war crime, von Scheliha protested to Reinhard Heydrich.
 Following international pressure, many of the academic staff were released but many died in German concentration camps.
 He had several further dealings with Heydrich to protest the imprisonment of his friend, the Austrian Consul General in Munich Victor Jordan.
 He had warned the Austrian Foreign Ministry about the planned German invasion of Austria and the call was monitored, leading to his arrest.
 Von Scheliha secured his release on 23 December 1940.
-As well as being critical of Kliest, when reports of the brutality of Hans Frank appeared in the foreign press, von Scheliha became his most implacable enemy and began to resist.
+As well as being critical of Kleist, when reports of the brutality of Hans Frank appeared in the foreign press, von Scheliha became his most implacable enemy and began to resist.

 Von Scheliha also helped Poles and Jews flee abroad.
 Working either in an official capacity or through a friend, he helped many people escape from Poland and in some cases provided money for travel costs.
 Amongst these was Princess Teresa Sapieha-Rozanski a member of the Polish Muszkieterzy (organizacja) resistance organisation.
 In January 1940, von Scheliha helped her to emigrate to Italy.
 She survived the war.

-In May 1940, Von Scheliha helped Stöbe find a job in Foreign Office, working in subdivision III of the information department where she would write pro-German articles that were published in the foreign press, essentially to counter foreign propaganda.
+In May 1940, Von Scheliha helped Stöbe find a job in the Foreign Office, working in subdivision III of the information department where she would write pro-German articles that were published in the foreign press, essentially to counter foreign propaganda.